Qiskit/qiskit-serverless/docs/deployment/cloud.rst

 Helm: Use your own cluster locally or in the cloud
 ==================================================

-Until now you deployed ``Quantum Serverless`` locally with a default configuration and minimum customization.
+Until now you deployed ``Qiskit Serverless`` locally with a default configuration and minimum customization.
 With **Helm** you are going to be able to deploy this project with a **production**-ready configuration and make it fully customizable on a local or cloud **k8s cluster**.